 The description is a short description of purpose of the offer, e.g. coffee.
 This value is encoded into the resulting offer and is viewable by anyone you expose this offer to.
 It must be UTF-8, and cannot use \u JSON escape codes.

-The vendor is another (optional) field exposed in the offer, and reflects who is issuing this offer (i.e. you) if appropriate.
+The issuer is another (optional) field exposed in the offer, and reflects who is issuing this offer (i.e. you) if appropriate.

-The present of quantity_min or quantity_max indicates that the invoice can specify more than one of the items within this (inclusive) range.
+The presence of quantity_max indicates that the invoice can specify more than one of the items up (and including) this maximum: 0 is a special value meaning “no maximuim”.
 The amount for the invoice will need to be multiplied accordingly.
-These are encoded in the offer.
+This is encoded in the offer.

 The absolute_expiry is optionally the time the offer is valid until, in seconds since the first day of 1970 UTC.
 If not set, the offer remains valid (though it can be deactivated by the issuer of course).
 This is encoded in the offer.

 recurrence means that an invoice is expected at regular intervals.
 The argument is a positive number followed by one of “seconds”, “minutes”, “hours”, “days”, “weeks”, “months” or “years” (variants without the trailing “s” are also permitted).
 This is encoded in the offer.
 The semantics of recurrence is fairly predictable, but fully documented in BOLT 12. e.g. “4weeks”.

 recurrence_base is an optional time in seconds since the first day of 1970 UTC, optionally with a “@” prefix.
 This indicates when the first period begins; without this, the recurrence periods start from the first invoice.
 The “@” prefix means that the invoice must start by paying the first period; otherwise it is permitted to start at any period.
 This is encoded in the offer. e.g. “@1609459200” indicates you must start paying on the 1st January 2021.